Processors

 });

-Another interesting thing is they are executed in the same order as they are defined.
+Both processors and preprocessors are executed in the same order as they are defined.
 This allows chaining different processors to the same file extension.
-For example: two processors for the .css extension, one to compile the code and another to minify.
+For example: two processors for the .css extension, one to compile the code and other to minify.

 Global (pre)processors